 John Goddard took the bucket list to the extreme.
 (According to Wikipedia) Goddard told Life Magazine, “When I was 15, all the adults I knew seemed to complain, ‘Oh, if only I’d done this or that when I was younger.’
 They had let life slip by them.
 I was sure that if I planned for it, I could have a life of excitement and fun and knowledge.”

 When John was 15 years old in 1940, he created the ultimate bucket list – 127 goals he wanted to accomplish in his life.
-He is still alive today and has completed 109 of his 127 goals, including some doozies.
+He died in 2013, having completed completed 109 of his 127 goals, including some doozies.
 He was the first man to explore the Nile River from start to finish, then did the same on the Congo River.
 He has summited some of the highest and most famous mountains in the world and studied some of the most primitive cultures on Earth.
 The list of famous sites he has visited is astounding, and one look at his bucket list will have any adventure seeker motivated to close that computer and get out to start exploring.

 John Goddard is an inspiration for all goal-oriented people.
 So many of us have goals, we even write them down and obsess over them, but many of us don’t follow through.
 John made it his life goal to live life on his terms, never missing an opportunity to notch another accomplishment on his belt.
 There aren’t many people like John Goddard, and for those of you not sure about whether to take that leap of faith to do something extraordinary, to make your dreams come true, you may want to read more about this amazing man for inspiration.